HarikeshPratapSingh/ScholarSearch_Research_Paper_Recommender/README.md

-# Research_Paper_Recommender
+# Scholar Search

 Research paper recommenders usually use co-citation scores to give recommendations. <br>
-My code creates vectors from the research paper title and abstract and uses a similarity search to give recommendations
+Scholar search creates vectors from the research paper title and abstract and uses a similarity search to give recommendations

 *Features*